demystifyfp/demystifyfp/content/fsharp/series/fstweet/orchestrating-user-signup.md

       -> AsyncResult<UserId, UserSignupError>
 ```

-> We are not going to use this `SignupUser` type anywhere else and it is just for illustration.
+> We are not going to use this `SignupUser` type anywhere else, and it is just for illustration.

 ## Implementing The SignupUser Function

-Now we know the inputs and the outputs of the `SignupUser` function and it is time to get our hands dirty!
+Now we know the inputs and the outputs of the `SignupUser` function, and it is time to get our hands dirty!

 ```fsharp
 module Domain =